Copley Square: History

 By 2021 the park, now heavily used, was again in need of redesign; requirements included alleviating stress on existing trees, adding more trees, making the fountain safer, and prioritizing ease of maintenance.
-After a series of public meetings, the final proposal by Sasaki Associates was presented to the city in May, 2022.
+After a series of public meetings, the final proposal by Sasaki Associates was presented to the city in May 2022.
+Renovations began on July 20, 2023, with the expectation that they would be completed in sixteen months.
+Part of the renovated park reopened on New Year’s Day, 2025.
+The plaza and raised grove were reopened in January/February, 2025, with the fountain, lawn, and perimeter sidewalks scheduled for completion after the 2025 Boston Marathon.
+As of May 2025, construction is ongoing but is expected to be completed by the end of the year.

 The non-profit membership organization Friends of Copley Square was formed in 1992 as a successor to the Copley Square Centennial Committee.
 It raises funds for care of the square's plantings, fountain, and monuments, and also manages the Copley Square Charitable trust.

 The Boston Marathon foot race has finished at Copley Square since 1986.
 A memorial celebrating the race's 100th running in 1996 is located in the park, near the corner of Boylston and Dartmouth streets.